10 Best Veg for Growing in Containers

 Cucumber

 Cucumbers are a surprisingly rewarding crop.
 Home-grown cucumbers are crunchy and juicy, a superior veg to those retailing in supermarkets.
-You can grow cucumbers in a greenhouse, or outside, but you will need to select the right variety for each.
-There are cucumber varieties solely suitable for inside and outside growing, and the packet will tell you.
+You can grow cucumbers in a greenhouse, or outside.
+The important thing is to select the right variety for each.
+There are cucumber varieties solely suitable for inside or outside growing, and the packet will tell you.
 Growing cucumbers in a container will need a support to accommodate the upright growth, and they will need to be well watered.

 Chillies